yehia67/documentation/ict/0.1/references/api-errors.md

 # Troubleshooting

-**Use this reference article to resolve issues related to sending requests to the ICT REST API.**
+**Use this reference article to resolve issues related to sending requests to the REST API.**

 ## 500 server error